Knowing-Nature/kn-website/content/episode/22/making-the-most-of-ponds/index.md

       * Falling onto the grate could cause injury
       * Damaged grating or mesh could become risk for trapping feet/fingers
       * False sense of security, encouraging riskier behaviour such as walking on the grating
-    * Makes using pond more difficult, less likely to actually use it at all
+    * Makes using pond more difficult, so you will be less likely to actually use it at all

+### Diseases
-**Diseases** \- Infections can occur from contact with untreated water as in a wildlife pond.
+Infections can occur from contact with untreated water as in a wildlife pond.
 Practice good hygiene and risk is extremely low.

   * Apply waterproof plasters/bandages to open wounds on hands
   * Wash hands with soap and water after using the pond
   * Weil’s disease is the most commonly cited zoonotic risk in the UK, bacterial infection transmitted by rat urine, but 1996-2006 never more than 60 cases in a year so risk is extremely low.
 (Risk is greater in tropical or subtropical areas)
     * <https://www.rospa.com/leisure-safety/Water/Advice/Weils-Disease>

-**Mosquitos**
+### Mosquitos
   * Addition of a fountain or pump to provide water circulation will reduce mosquito breeding
   * Add fish

-Plants and wildlife
+## Plants and wildlife

   * Most insects and wildlife will arrive quite quickly on their own
   * Small native freshwater fish can be added a few months after first setting up a pond.